 Other surf options accessible from KabuNohi Sorake:

-Guided surf trips to breaks within 1 hours drive of KabuNohi Sorake are included in the surfer package.
-Boat trips to are Payable directly to resort for boat trips and Mark has intimate knowledge of the right conditions for these breaks and if it’s worth getting off the beaten track for a day
+Guided surf trips to breaks can be arranged directly with KabuNohi at very reasonable prices and there is the option to DIY on Motor scooters.
+Mark has intimate knowledge of the right conditions for these breaks and if it’s worth getting off the beaten track for a day

 Lagundri Beach River Mouth: